dtjohnso/dtjohnso.github.com/_drafts/ditch-dropbox.md

 Right after I decided to cancel, Dropbox bumped the max limit for my plan up again to 2TB.
 But I don't care.

 You see, I never came close to filling up my 1 terabyte.
-In fact, the way my computers were set up, I never could.
+In fact, the way my computers are set up, I never could.
 I house Dropbox on a 1 TB hard drive that I also use for other files, which meant that my Dropbox folder would always remain under 1TB (and certainly never approach 2TB).
 At peak, I had about 150 GB of stuff stored in my Dropbox Plus account.

 In other words, I was paying Dropbox more money to store the files that I wasn't creating than I was paying for the files I had created.
 To an extent, that will always be true with paid cloud storage.
-But it also means that a hypothetical increase in capacity from 1TB to 2TB is actually a psychological manipulative tactic that decreases Dropbox's costs while doing nothing to reduce mine.
+But it also means that a hypothetical increase in capacity from 1TB to 2TB is actually a psychological manipulation tactic that decreases Dropbox's costs while doing nothing to reduce mine.
 They know that most of their users never come close to maxing out their storage quotas, and [they also know that most of the files they store for people are basically abandoned shortly after creation](https://techcrunch.com/2019/05/06/dropbox-adds-cold-storage-layer-for-less-frequently-access-files/).

 Here's what my costs look like in real numbers.
 They are not encouraging.
 The case for renewing my Dropbox plan was not compelling.